kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         alb.ingress.kubernetes.io/target-type: instance
         ```

--<a name="target-node-labels">`alb.ingress.kubernetes.io/target-node-labels`</a> specifies which nodes to include in the target group registration for `instance` target type.
+- <a name="target-node-labels">`alb.ingress.kubernetes.io/target-node-labels`</a> specifies which nodes to include in the target group registration for `instance` target type.

     !!!example
         ```